-The exhibits feature not only Tennessee, but also Ancient Egypt and the Civil War.
+The exhibits feature not only Tennessee but also Ancient Egypt and the Civil War.
 The museum often hosts speakers and other special events like their monthly Family Fun Days.
-FREE admission and parking.
+FREE admission and parking, but you must pre-register to visit the museum.

 Tours are offered daily with ongoing special events and educational programs that align with the mission of the fort.
 James White’s Fort is closed during UT home football games due to parking and traffic congestion.